 Of course in both the case of Abel and the case of Jesus, this was not to be.
 As a result of Abel’s death, Cain’s life was changed forever.
 Abel’s blood cried out to God and demanded justice.
 Cain learned, as we all learn, that we can be sure our sin will find us out.

 Jesus’ blood also cried out, but Jesus’ blood speaks a better word than the blood of Abel.
 (Hebrews 12:24) Abel’s blood cried out for justice but Jesus’ blood cried out “Father forgive them.”
 (Luke 23:24) As a result of Jesus’ death, the world changed forever.
 A way to reconcile with the Father was provided.
-A way that’s available to you and to me right now. (see So Your Life Is Falling Apart)
+A way that’s available to you and to me right now. (see Your New Life)

 Cain said to the LORD, “My punishment is more than I can bear. (v.
 13) Now that the truth of Cain’s deed has come to light we see that Cain is afraid for his life.
 Think about it, Cain lived in a time so early in the development of the human race that wherever Cain went he would encounter his relatives.
 And his relatives, either out of fear of Cain or out of a desire for vengeance, might attempt to kill him.
 But God puts a mark on Cain to deal with this issue.